barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 2. Inner Attack Surface -> If we made it inside, there are plenty of things we can use to leverage further attacks
 3. IAM -> The Quote of Jeff Bryner ([@0x7eff](https://twitter.com/0x7eff) says it all: `IAM is the “killer feature” and the “killer feature”`

-Here's what we can do - based on the three sections identified in our attack strategy:
+Here's what we can do, based on the three sections identified in our attack strategy:
 * Compromise data
 * Abuse business logic
 * Bypass authentication